and Blind Ferret Entertainment animation studio. It borrows from classic D&D conventions and

 - Long List: Richard's list of titles, and tropes compared to the other characters.

-- And his list of decrees when he mistakenly assumes to be worshiped as a divine.
+- And his list of decrees when he mistakenly assumes to be worshipped as a divine.

 - Malevolent Masked Men